Robert-TCode/upskill-tcode/fastlane/README.md

 ```
 fastlane ios build_and_deliver
 ```
-Create app, take screenshots, build and upload to App Store
+Take screenshots, build and upload to App Store

 ----